DigiByte-Core/digibyteprojects/app/views/home/faq.html.md

 How is it different than other crowdfunding sites?
 --------------------------------------------------
-On Digis4Commits the fundraiser is not expected to do the actual work.
+On DigiByteProjects the fundraiser is not expected to do the actual work.
 His or her job is to collect funds and distribute them to the people who work on the project.
 He may for example reward commits on an open source project or pay a lobbyist.

 Why?
 ----
 The goal is give the initiative to the people, and not only to those who are able to achieve projects.

 For example imagine you want a feature in an open source software but the developers don't care about it and you can't implement it yourself.
-You can start a project on Digis4Commits to make it happen.
+You can start a project on DigiByteProjects to make it happen.
 If you get enough funds you can pay someone to implement the feature.
 There are many freelance developers and companies who will be happy to do that for you.

 Or imagine you favorite band has given up.
 You can raise funds to pay them to work on a new album.